MaxWasUnavailable/LethalModDataLib/README.md

   mod. (e.g. by hooking into the `PostDeleteFileEvent` event from `LethalEventsLib`)
 - Validate your data after loading, if you expect it to be in a certain state.
 If a value is missing when it is loaded, it will be set to the type's `default` value (0, null, etc...).
 This can be done in e.g. the `PostLoad` method of a `ModDataContainer` or in the method that loads the data.
-For attribute-based saving and loading, you may be able to use the `PostLoadGameEvent` event from `LethalEventsLib` to validate the data after it has been loaded (assuming you subscribe to the event *after* the library's event handler has been subscribed).
+For attribute-based saving and loading, it is recommended to use properties, and to validate the value in the property's setter.
 - Lethal Company sets its current save file to the last selected/loaded save file on game start.
 Keep this in mind if you are using the `SaveLocation.CurrentSave` parameter, and are manually handling saving and/or loading.
-This is not a concern if you are using the attribute without manual handling, or if you are using the `SaveLocation.GeneralSave` parameter.
+This is not a concern if you are using the attribute without manual handling, if you are using the `SaveLocation.GeneralSave` parameter, or if you are saving/loading *after* a save file has been loaded.